nfes-org/nfes-org.github.io/_posts/2017-03-08-IntherealmofresistivitybasedWa.md

 ---
-title: In the realm of resistivity based Water Saturation equations and introduction to log based Saturation uncertainty analysis
+title: "In the realm of resistivity based Water Saturation equations and introduction to log based Saturation uncertainty analysis"
 tags: presentation
 ---